 - Response Headers: The search will be conducted only on the header part of the response and captured the dynamic value.
 This option does not apply to the non-HTTP request.

 - Request Headers: This option instructs JMeter to search in the header part of the request.
-It is helpful when the request is redirected and the dynamic value is passed in the header of sub-request.
-This option does not apply for non-HTTP request.
+It is helpful when the request is redirected and the dynamic value is passed in the header of the sub-request.
+This option does not apply to non-HTTP requests.

 - Response Message: To capture the response message this option is used.
 The response message could be like OK, Gateway Timeout etc.